abhogal-lab/WillisWorks/README.md

 WillisWorks is a transparent conceptual laboratory for exploring how arterial anatomy, pressure, resistance, collateral pathways, venous outflow, oxygen exchange, and metabolic demand interact.
 It is an educational model—not a medical device, patient-specific digital twin, or clinical decision system.

 **GPL-3.0-or-later · Browser-based · No patient data required**

+**WillisWorks is a work in progress.
+Parameters may still be optimized and outputs should not be considered as accurate representations of physiology.
+This is intended as a conceptual tool only**

 ## How to use this manual
 This document is both a user guide and a model specification.
 It follows